alphagov/registers-tech-docs/source/documentation/using_the_api/register_components.md

 Entries contain the fields `entry-number`,  `entry-timestamp`, `item-hash` and `key`.

-The `entry-number` is unique and defines an entry’s position within the ordered list of a register.
-The `entry-timestamp` is the time when an entry was introduced to a given register, but it is no guarantee of the order of entries in a register.
-The `entry-number` is.
+The entry number is unique and defines an entry’s position within the ordered list of a register.
+The entry timestamp is the time when an entry was introduced to a given register, but it is no guarantee of the order of entries in a register.
+The entry number is.

-Entries are connected to items by a given `item-hash`.
+Each entry is connected to an item by a given item hash.
+Entries reference items in the `item-hash` field using the hash derived from the corresponding item's content.

-Each `key` is an alphanumeric string unique to the data in a register.
+Each key is an alphanumeric string unique to the data in a register.
 The primary key (i.e. the unique identifier) always has the same name as the name of the register.
 For example, every entry in the `local-authority-eng` register has a field called `local-authority-eng`.
 Foreign keys, which are not always present, link to other registers.

-> Entries also contain the field `index-entry-number`, which is a unique number that defines an entry's position within the ordered list of an index.
-Indexes are not a reliable feature yet, which are not ready for use by most users.
+Entries also contain the field `index-entry-number`, which is a unique number that defines an entry's position within the ordered list of an index.

+> index-entry-number depends on indexes, which are an experimental and unreliable feature.

 ### Items